Science

 Proven in clinical studies

-Investigated in 22 completed clinical studies with over 1,300 participants, demonstrating a proven safety profile and robust efficacy as shown through its ability to reduce sUA levels in participants with hyperuricemia with or without gout, correlating with improved clinical outcomes.
+Dotinurad has been investigated in 22 completed clinical studies involving more than 1,300 participants, demonstrating a well-characterized safety profile and robust urate-lowering efficacy in participants with hyperuricemia with or without gout.
+Crystalys believes these reductions in serum uric acid will be associated with clinically meaningful outcomes.

 Approved for clinical use

-Currently approved in Japan, China, the Philippines, and Thailand as a once-daily oral therapy for hyperuricemia with or without gout.
+Dotinurad is currently approved in Japan, China, the Philippines, Taiwan and Thailand as a once-daily oral therapy for hyperuricemia with or without gout.

 Actively treating patients